In 2017 I saw 20 shows at the Fringe… 20!

 Choosing these 20 shows took hours of research and it (kinda) paid off.
 Around 90% were really good and only around 10% weren’t so great – time well spent!
-In no particular order, here are my top five shows from Fringe 2017.
-If these shows return for 2018 or are on near you then don’t miss out on tickets!
+In no particular order, here are the Best of the Edinburgh Festival Fringe 2017.
+If these shows return in the future or are on near you then don’t miss out on tickets!

 See my article here on how to get cheap Edinburgh Fringe tickets.
-These tips will work for the Fringe in 2018 too.
+These tips will work for the Fringe every year too.

 2140, One Hour, 10 Minutes Long, Full Price: £17